fragro/Open-Assembly/docs/installation.rst

 	dotcloud connect appname
 	dotcloud push

 That's it!
-You deployed your own verstion of OA live.
-If you want to make your OA deployment scalable and reliable you will need to access the billing details from Dotcloud and your app to Live, but sandbox apps will work for small groups that don't mind using the dotcloud URL
+You deployed your own verstion of OA live and at the end of output there should be a url.
+If the push fails for some reason try again.
+If the push times out, go to dashboard.dotcloud.com and check on the status of your OA install live.
+If you want to make your OA deployment scalable and reliable you will need to access the billing details from Dotcloud and your app to Live, but sandbox apps will work for small groups that don't mind using the dotcloud URL.

 Other Hosts